BlazingAsher/Algorithms/Algorithms/Recursion.md

 ## Fibonacci

 The Fib sequence is the classic recursive algorithm in mathematics and computer science, yet not the only one.
-Fib starts with first and second number being 1 (<span style= "color:red">base cases</span>) and each subsequent number is the sum of the previous 2 numbers.
+Fib starts with first and second number being 1 (base cases) and each subsequent number is the sum of the previous 2 numbers.

 The implementation of this sequence can be either iterative or recursive.
 The following is python code for the recursive approach.
 > See [Fig. 1](###figure-1) for the callstack tree